cdzombak/bear-backlinks/README.md

 - [x] Document installation & usage for this script
 - [ ] Figure out scheduling for the script (launchd job)
-- [ ] Figure out security/accessibility preferences required to run this script reliably, particularly with a background launchd job.
+- [ ] Figure out security/accessibility preferences required to run this script reliably, particularly from a background launchd job.
 (When running from iTerm, add iTerm to the list of apps allowed to use Accessibility.)
 - [ ] Fork [python-xcall](https://github.com/robwalton/python-xcall) & update it with my Python 3 version (see [xcall.py](https://github.com/cdzombak/bear-backlinks/blob/master/xcall.py))
 - [ ] Fork [xcall](https://github.com/martinfinke/xcall) & build fat binaries, to ensure future Apple Silicon compatibility